bsmith89/Smith2022-UCFMT/doc/submission.md

 approaches is optimal for the tracking of discrete strains in a study where donor and recipient communities are intentionally mixed through FMT.
-While we focused on the identification of individual strains transmitting from donors to recipients, alternative methods exist, such as SourceTracker [@Knights2011; @McGhee2020], which models samples as blends of taxa from multiple sources.
-We expect that the increased taxonomic resolution offered by SNP deconvolution can contribute greatly to the sensitivity of these methods as well.
+While we focused on the identification of individual strains transmitting from donors to recipients, alternative methods exist [@Knights2011; @McGhee2020], and we expect that the increased taxonomic resolution offered by SNP deconvolution can contribute greatly to the sensitivity of these as well.
 Continued development of haplotype deconvolution methods will empower further studies of strain-specific functions and ecological dynamics in FMT.